SAT / ACT Prep Online Guides and Tips

 Initially, some schools implemented a test optional policy to accommodate applicants who were affected by the cancellation of SAT testing dates in 2020.
 But many schools have since chosen to extend their test optional policies indefinitely.
 That means that we don’t know if or when many test optional schools will reinstate SAT scores as a required component of their application process.

 To stay up-to-date on the testing policies for each school you’re applying to, check in frequently with those schools’ admissions websites.
-For a list of schools that are temporarily test optional (and what "optional" means), check out this article.
+Check out our expert article for a list of universities that are currently test optional (and what "optional" means).

 What Are Good SAT Scores for Colleges?